Study MBBS in China 2025-26: Fees, Admission & Medical Universities

 • Candidates must ensure to gather authentic information from their university and agents about tuition and other fees, facilities, the curriculum of the course, the language of instruction/, teaching, availability of hostel facilities, monthly living expenses, etc.

-Challenges of Studying MBBS in China
+Disadvantages of Studying MBBS in China in 2025

 Many challenges have been highlighted by previous students who have completed the MBBS program in China.
 One of the main challenges reported is the English language skills of Chinese teachers in these universities.
 Besides, some students have expressed concerns about the lack of practical/clinical experience while interacting with patients in certain universities.